-The National Federation of Independent Business (NFIB) said that sentiment among small business owners was mostly stable in August.
-The Small Business Optimism Index edged down from 94.6 in July to 94.4 in August, hovering around 94.5 for the third straight month and generally improving since achieving a two-year low in March (92.6).
-Nonetheless, small firms continue to be cautious in their economic outlook, with the headline number remaining below 100, a threshold which would suggest more robust growth in the sector.
-Indeed, the underlying data points for August provided a mixed message even while the longer-term trend indicates a mild degree of progress.
+The NFIB reported that sentiment among small business owners declined marginally in September.
+The Small Business Optimism Index edged down from 94.4 in August to 94.1 in September.
+At the same time, that index has averaged 94.4 over the past four months, which represents some progress after falling to a two-year low in March (92.6).
+Nonetheless, small firms continue to be cautious in their economic outlook, with the headline number remaining below 100, the threshold suggesting more robust growth in the sector.

-The percentage suggesting that the next three months would be a “good time to expand” inched up from 8 percent in July to 9 percent in August.
-Nonetheless, the average year-to-date in 2016 has been 8.25 percent, down from 11.58 percent for all of 2015.
-Economic conditions and the political climate were the most cited reasons for those saying that it would not be a good time for expansion.
-Beyond those issues, much of the ongoing cautiousness among small businesses stems from soft sales.
-The net percentage of survey respondents reporting increased sales in the last three months drifted lower, down from -8 percent to -9 percent, its lowest level since January 2014.
-In addition, the net percentage expecting higher sales in the next three months dropped from 1 percent to -1 percent, the first negative reading in nine months.
+The percentage suggesting the next three months would be a good time to expand dropped from 9 percent to 7 percent, a six-month low.
+Economic conditions and the political climate were the most cited reasons for those saying it would not be a good time for expansion.
+Beyond those issues, much of the ongoing cautiousness among small businesses stems from soft sales and earnings.
+With that said, the net percentage of survey respondents expecting higher sales in the next three months rebounded from -1 percent to 4 percent, a possible sign of optimism for the months ahead.

-The top “single most important problem” was taxes, cited by 21 percent of those taking the survey.
-This was followed by government regulations (20 percent), the quality of labor (15 percent) and poor sales (11 percent).
+The top problem for respondents was taxes, cited by 22 percent, followed by government regulations (17 percent), the quality of labor (17 percent) and poor sales (13 percent).

 Producer Price Index

-On a year-over-year basis, the largest gains in retail spending were for non-store retailers (up 10.9 percent), health and personal care stores (up 7.8 percent), food services and drinking places (up 5.8 percent) and building material and supply stores (up 2.2 percent).
+On a year-over-year basis, the largest gains in retail spending were for nonstore retailers (up 10.6 percent), food services and drinking places (up 6.1 percent), building material and garden supply stores (up 5.6 percent), miscellaneous store retailers (up 5.6 percent) and health and personal care stores (up 5.4 percent).